tips

 Heavy-duty metal sheet pans are for way more than just baking cookies.
 You can use them to roast vegetables, bake chicken thighs, and throw together incredibly easy one-pan dinners.

 They are incredibly easy to clean and they stack flat.
-Having two of them means you can easily roast two different trays of food at the exact same time, or keep one totally free for prep work while the other is busy in the oven.
+Having two of them means you can easily roast two different trays of food at the exact same time, or keep one free for prep work while the other is busy in the oven.

 A Sturdy Strainer or Colander

 Draining pasta, rinsing canned beans, washing fresh greens: a colander gets used constantly.
-Get a sturdy metal or heavy plastic one that sits completely flat in the sink and doesn’t tip over and dump your dinner down the drain when it’s full.
+Get a sturdy metal or heavy plastic one that sits flat in the sink and doesn’t tip over and dump your dinner down the drain when it’s full.

 You do not have to go out and buy everything on this list at once.
 Start by upgrading your knife and your cutting board, and then slowly add the rest as you notice exactly what is slowing you down on a Tuesday night.
 The entire goal here is to own fewer tools that actually earn their keep, rather than having a drawer packed full of junk you never touch.